LuigiD5555/agentic-rag-graphiti-redis/src/api/README.md

-# RAG API - OpenAI Compatible
+# RAG API - Ollama-like

-An OpenAI-compatible API to expose the RAG system as a REST service.
-This API lets any application that uses the OpenAI format connect to your RAG without changes.
+An Ollama-like API to expose the RAG system as a REST service.
+This API prioritizes simple `/api/*` endpoints and RAG-specific `/rag/*` endpoints.

 ## Requirements